marcorei/angular-responsive-parallax/README.md

 ### HTML

-First you need to build your HTML like your are used to from picturefill.js
+First you need to build your HTML like you are used to from picturefill.js

 ```html
 <pre>